-What is Marriott Ambassador Elite status?
+What is Marriott Ambassador status?

 - You get Ambassador service, where you have a single point of contact at Marriott who helps you with anything you need, and looks after your stays